-A thorough examination of these two conceptions of nature will show that they involve two very different hypotheses as to the rela-For dynamism facts more tions between laws and the facts which real than laws: methey govern.
-As he looks higher and chanism reverses this athigher, the believer in dynamism thinks titude.
-The idea of spontaneity sim- that he perceives facts which more and pler than that more elude the grasp of laws: he thus of inertia.
+A thorough examination of these two conceptions of nature will show that they involve two very different hypotheses as to the relations between laws and the facts which they govern.
+As he looks higher and higher, the believer reverses this in dynamism thinks that he perceives facts which more and more elude the attitude.
+The grasp of laws: he thus